Patola Shahis: Early records

-A Sanskrit inscription on a gilded statue of the Buddha, mentions that it was commissioned by Queen Mangalahamsika, known as a senior queen to King Vajraditayanandi (reigned 585-605 CE) by Gilgit manuscripts.
+A Sanskrit inscription on a gilded statue of the Buddha, mentions that it was commissioned by Queen Mangalahamsika, known as a senior queen to King Vajraditayanandi (reigned 585–605 CE) by Gilgit manuscripts.
 The Sanskrit inscription reads: “Om.
 This is a pious gift.
 This pious gift was ordered to be made by the Shri Paramadevi [Highest Queen] Mangalahamsika”.

 Enthroned Buddha with inscription, Gilgit Kingdom, circa 600 CE.
 Sanskrit inscription in the Brahmi script: “Om.
 This is a pious gift.
 This pious gift was ordered to be made by the Shri Paramadevi [Highest Queen] Mangalahamsika”.

 A few Buddhist paintings from the cover of manuscripts in the Sharada script are also known from this period in Gilgit.
 These were the first texts known to mentions the "Patola Shahis" as participants to the donation of the painted manuscripts.

 Buddhas, devotees with Buddhist deities on the painted cover from Manuscript 3, Saṃghāṭa Sūtra, with a sample page in the Sharada script, commissioned by Devaśirikā and Atthocasiṃgha, 627-628 CE.
 Gilgit.

 Gilgit and Kashmir in this period were the seat of a major school of Buddhist art, producing ornate early medieval bronze icons, which also greatly influenced the production of metallic statues in the Swat Valley.
 These statues borrow their physiognomy and drapery from the earlier Art of Gandhara.

 Tang suzerainty

-The Patola Shahis became part of the Anxi Protectorate of the Chinese Tang dynasty.

 Circa 650 CE, Gilgit came under Tang suzerainty at the time the fall of Western Turkic Khaganate due to Tang military campaigns in the region.

 As early as 656 the Tibetan Empire attacked the Patola Shahis southwest of the Tang protectorate.
 In the late 600s CE, the rising Tibetan Empire wrestled control of the region from the Tang dynasty.
 Faced with growing influence of the Umayyad Caliphate and then the Abbasid Caliphate to the west, the Tibetan Empire was forced to ally themselves with the Islamic caliphates.
 The region was then contested by Tang and Tibetan forces, and their respective vassal states, until the mid-700s.

 Rulers of Gilgit formed an alliance with the Tang dynasty and held back the Arabs with their help.

 Between 644 and 655, Navasurendrāditya-nandin became king of Palola Sāhi dynasty in Gilgit.
 Numerous Sanskrit inscriptions, including the Danyor Rock Inscriptions, were discovered to be from his reign.
 In the late 600s and early 700s, Jayamaṅgalavikramāditya-nandin was king of Gilgit.